Kamil Kurowski

-Kamil Kurowski (born 4 September 1994) is a Polish professional footballer who plays as an attacking midfielder.
+Kamil Kurowski (born 4 September 1994) is a Polish professional footballer who plays as an attacking midfielder for IV liga Kuyavia-Pomerania club Unia Solec Kujawski.

 Career

 Kurowski is a youth exponent from Legia Warsaw.
 He made 12 appearances for Kolejarz Stróże in the I liga during the 2012–13 season.
 He made his debut in the Polish Ekstraklasa at 27 July 2013 in a 1–2 home defeat against Górnik Zabrze.
 He was substituted at half-time for Łukasz Żegleń.

 In March 2020, Kurowski returned to Legia, this time to play for their reserve team in the III liga.
 He left the club in July 2021.